Bensheim: Climate

 Bensheim is especially well known, like other places along the Bergstraße as well, for its particularly mild and sunny climate with roughly 2,000 hours of sunshine yearly and Germany's earliest onset of spring.
 Under the Odenwald's protection, kiwifruit, almonds, figs and peaches thrive here, giving the Bergstraße the nickname “Germany’s Riviera”.

 The town of Bensheim fosters almond tree cultivation, to name one example, in people's front gardens.
 Each year in Bensheim, there is even a Blütenkönigin (“Blossom Queen”).
 She is put forth every year by the Bensheim Automobile Club and for decades has been Bensheim's hallmark both within the country and abroad.

 History

 Bensheim has grown out of a village that had its first documentary mention in the 8th century.
 In the 14th century, Bensheim was granted town rights.
-On 26 March 1945, much of the Old Town was destroyed by incendiary bombs.
+On 26 March 1945, shortly before American forces entered, much of the Old Town was destroyed by incendiary bombs.

 Settlement history

 The South Hesse area was settled quite early on.
 The many finds from archaeological digs stretch back to the time of the Linear Pottery and Corded Ware cultures (roughly 2500 to 1500 BC), peoples who raised crops and livestock.